-- 3. Right-click on each virtual machine and select Snapshot > Take Snapshot. - 4.
-Enter GOLDEN MASTER as the Snapshot Name. - 5.
+- 3. Right-click on the virtual machine and select Snapshot -> Take Snapshot. - 4.
+Enter GOLDEN_MASTER as the Snapshot Name. - 5.
 Enter a description.
 It is a good idea to include the date in the description for later reference. - 6.
-Click OK. - 7.
-Repeat Steps 3-6 for the remainder virtual machines in the pod. - 8.
-When all tasks are complete, continue to the next section.
+Click OK.